Intent, Implementation & Impact

 We develop the children’s speaking and listening skills during Guided Reading and Writing sessions.

-Talk for writing (oral work as a prelude to writing) is used across the school.
+Talk for writing (oral rehearsal as a prelude to writing) is used across the school.

-We teach phonics using the Letters & Sounds programme from Foundation through KS1, and in KS2 where necessary.
+We teach phonics using the Read Write Inc programme from Foundation through KS1, and in KS2 where necessary.
 All Year 1 children take the Phonics Screening Test in May.
 All Year 2 and Year 6 children (with rare exceptions) take the relevant key-stage tests in May.

 Teachers and support staff read with children on an individual basis and in small groups.
-Children remain on a formal reading scheme until at least Year 5 entry.
+Children remain on a formal reading scheme until they are fluent independent readers.

 Guided reading texts are used within each year group, with content pitched at a higher level than that which the children can read independently.
-By Year 6 the children are reading whole novels in guided reading.
+Throughout KS2, the children read whole novels in guided reading.
+We have a carefully-curated school canon, which is continually revisited, refreshed and updated.
+This enables shared discourse between children, and builds their ability to make links between texts as they progress through the school.

 Children are strongly encouraged to read at home and we provide reading lists for Free Readers.